opensearch-project/documentation-website/_ml-commons-plugin/tutorials/build-chatbot.md

 The `prompt.suffix` consists of the following placeholders:

 - `${parameters.tool_descriptions}`: This placeholder will be filled with the agent's tool information: the tool name and description.
-If you remove this part, the agent will not use any tools.
+If you omit this placeholder, the agent will not use any tools.
-- `${parameters.prompt.format_instruction}`: This part defines the LLM response format.
-This is critical.
-We recommend not removing this part.
+- `${parameters.prompt.format_instruction}`: This placeholder defines the LLM response format.
+This placeholder is critical and we recommend not removing it.
 - `${parameters.chat_history}`: This placeholder will be filled with the message history of the current memory.
-If you don't set the `memory_id` when you run the agent, or there are no history messages, this part will be empty.
-If you don't need chat history, you can remove this part.
+If you don't set the `memory_id` when you run the agent, or there are no history messages, this placeholder will be empty.
+If you don't need chat history, you can remove this placeholder.
 - `${parameters.question}`: This placeholder will be filled with your question.
-- `${parameters.scratchpad}`: This part will be filled with the detailed steps in agent execution.
-These steps are the same as those you can view by specifying verbose mode or obtaining trace data (see an example in step 3.2).
-This is critical for the LLM to reason and select the next step based on the outcome of the previous steps.
-We recommend not removing this part.
+- `${parameters.scratchpad}`: This placeholder will be filled with the detailed steps in agent execution.
+These steps are the same as those you can view by specifying verbose mode or obtaining trace data (see an example in [Test the agent](#test-the-agent)).
+This placeholder is critical for the LLM to reason and select the next step based on the outcome of the previous steps.
+We recommend not removing this placeholder.

 ### Custom prompt examples